tintulip/tintulip/showcases/README.md

 You can find the deck presented [here](https://github.com/tintulip/tintulip/raw/main/showcases/Tin%20Tulip%20Showcase%20-%20June%2023.pdf).

 The CLA's environment has been undergoing testing for Scenario 1.
-As well as, planning the scenarios for the next 5 weeks for the Red and Blue team.
+As well as, planning the scenarios for the next 5 weeks for the Red team.

 Individual items we worked on:
 - Restricting Workload Egress